k-stha/msterm/README.md

 ## Considerations

-This terminal is not (currently) capable of protecting users from Unsafe copy-paste from sources like websites (See:
+This terminal emulator is not (currently) capable of protecting users from unsafe copy-paste from sources like websites (See:
 [Copy-Paste from Website to Terminal](https://thejh.net/misc/website-terminal-copy-paste)).

 ## Contribution Guidelines